Educational Opportunity Fund

 EOF set the pace for many initiatives which today are widely incorporated into college life.
 Among the many powerful strategies implemented by EOF are precollege articulation, basic skills testing and remediation, systematic retention efforts, peer counseling and peer tutoring, academic support courses, multicultural curricula and human relations programming, student leadership development, and outcomes-based program evaluation.

 EOF has also been a leader and a linchpin in the higher education system's effort to increase diversity.
 While participation is not limited to minority students, EOF sponsors more than one-third of the African American and Latino students at the state colleges and New Jersey's independent institutions, and over one-quarter of the African American and Latino students enrolled at New Jersey colleges and universities participate in the EOF program.
 EOF enrolls about 12.5% of the first-time; full-time New Jersey freshmen who enter the state's colleges and universities each fall.

 History of the Maximizing Academic Potential Program

-Rowan University is deeply committed to supporting the continued and increased enrollment of a diverse population.
-To this purpose, the University developed the Maximizing Academic Potential Program in 1986, initially named the Minority Achievement Program.
+Rowan University is deeply committed to supporting the continued (and increased) enrollment of a diverse population.
+To this purpose, the University developed the Maximizing Academic Potential (MAP) Program in 1986, initially named the Minority Achievement Program.
 The purpose of MAP is to provide access to higher education to academically underprepared, first generation students who do not qualify under the financial eligibility guidelines of the EOF program.